MTG/freesound-labs/README.md

 ## Deployment

+**UPDATE**: Currently Freesound Labs is re-bjuilt automatically using Github webhooks so there's no need to run the deploy scripts.

 Deploy commands use Python's Fabric (v1.x) and can be found in `fabfile.py`.
 Use `fab deploy` to deploy.
 Currently, Jekyll site is built remotely in the server.